cloudmine/node-snippet-base/README.md

 1. Ensure that all NPM module dependencies are defined in `package.json`.
 2. Run `npm install` from the root directory to ensure that the dependencies are included into the project.
-3. Next, run `npm test` to start the server in local test mode.
+3. Next, run `npm run local` to start the server in local test mode.
 4. Finally, `curl`, `wget`, or use your favorite method of running HTTP commands using the below examples.

 #### Obtain a Listing of Available Snippets